arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-flash/content.md

 Please, remember that **the data stored** on the flash memory will be **erased** at every **sketch upload** and will only be **retained** through successive sketch executions, e.g. after **power cycling** or **resetting** the board.

 # Conclusion
-This tutorial have been demonstrating the use of the MCU's internal flash memory for the Arduino boards based on MbedOS (Portenta H7, Nano 33 BLEs).

 The complete sketch file

 ``` cpp